ellipsis-drive-internal/qgis-plugin/README.txt

-QGIS plugin for Ellipsis Drive
+QGIS plugin for Ellipsis Drive.